iterative/dvc.org/static/docs/get-started/add-files.md

 ### Expand to learn about DVC internals

-You can see that actual data file has been moved to the <abbr>cache directory</abbr>, while the entries in the <abbr>workspace</abbr> may be file links to the actual files in the DVC cache.
+You can see that actual data file has been moved to the cache directory, while the entries in the workspace may be file links to the actual files in the DVC cache.

 ```dvc
 $ ls -R .dvc/cache